 Contain your cough and sneeze: Try to cover your mouth while sneezing or coughing.
 To avoid contaminating your hands, use a napkin or handkerchief.

-Avoid crowds: The flu virus spreads easily wherever people aggregate, in schools, offices, auditoriums, daycare centers, public transportations, etc. Trying to avoid crowded areas in peak flu season will reduce your chances to catch the infection and if you are sick, stay at home for at least 24 hours to minimize the chance of infecting others.
+Avoid crowds: The flu virus spreads easily wherever people aggregate, in schools, offices, auditoriums, daycare centers, public transportation, etc. Trying to avoid crowded areas in peak flu season will reduce your chances to catch the infection and if you are sick, stay at home for at least 24 hours to minimize the chance of infecting others.

 There are a number of tests to diagnose influenza or the flu virus.
-One is called rapid molecular assay in which specimen is collected from the upper respiratory tract (mucus) using a nasal swab or nasopharyngeal swab.
-The tests should be performed with three to four days of symptoms onset because infections of the upper respiratory tract spread to other parts of the body including vital organs in a spiral direction.
+One is called rapid molecular assay in which a specimen is collected from the upper respiratory tract (mucus) using a nasal swab or nasopharyngeal swab.
+The tests should be performed within three to four days of symptoms onset because infections of the upper respiratory tract spread to other parts of the body including vital organs in a spiral direction.

 Treatment of Influenza